SSWConsulting/SSW.People.Profiles/Jake-Bayliss/Jake-Bayliss.md

 Jake is a Software Engineer originally from New Zealand, now working out of Sydney.
 He now has more than 5 years experience helping companies build great software.
 He has a wide skillset, including .NET, React, SQL, the Power Platform and Azure.

-Jake primarily specialises as a .NET engineer but has recently dedicated significant effort to mastering the Power Platform, showcasing his versatility and commitment to staying current with emerging technologies.
+Jake primarily specialises as a .NET engineer, and his expertise extends to the Power Platform and Power BI, where he excels in creating powerful business solutions and insightful data visualizations.
+This demonstrates his versatility and dedication to staying at the forefront of emerging technologies.

 When Jake isn't working you'll find him doing 1 of 5 things: playing football, chess, surfing, in the gym or doing a home project/learning a new tech.